 In addition to the economic drain, vehicle thefts and the resulting crimes put the community you protect and serve at risk.
-To combat and prevent vehicle-related crimes, consider five key ways ALPR systems play a critical role:
+To combat and prevent vehicle-related crimes, consider these five key ways ALPR systems play a critical role:

 1. Automatic License Plate Reader Systems Are A Force Multiplier

-How many cars, trucks and motorcycles flash past one police car on a stretch of busy highway?
+How many cars, trucks, and motorcycles flash past one police car on a stretch of busy highway?
 ALPR cameras can capture up to 900 plates per minute, meaning your officers can identify criminals as the camera matches plates against hot and white lists.

-With the right ALPR system, you’re adding another pair of eyes to your agency in a combined effort to fight crime, promote justice and keep your community safe.
+With the right ALPR system, you’re adding another pair of eyes to your agency in a combined effort to fight crime, promote justice, and keep your community safe.